plumphp/plum-twig/README.md

 Usage
 -----

+Please refer to the [Plum documentation](https://github.com/plumphp/plum/blob/master/docs/index.md) for more information about Plum in general.

-### TwigConverter
+### `TwigConverter`

-In its simplest form `TwigConverter` takes an item and returns a rendered template.
+In its simplest form `Plum\PlumTwig\TwigConverter` takes an item and returns a rendered template.
 The given item is passed to Twigs `render()` method as context.
 The following code renders the `hello.html.twig` template and passes `["name" => "Florian"]` as context to the template.
 The return value of `convert()` is the rendered template.

 ```php